ioccc-src/winner/tmp/README.md

 and the format of those files.

-*NOTE*: The `terms` section may be moved to another file later on, after the contents
+*NOTE*: The `terms` section may be moved to another file later on, after the contents of this directory are removed.

 ## terms